 Users will be able to look up people, offices, restaurants, and public service numbers through a search menu inside the dialer.
 Google recently added that to Android’s dialer, letting users tap into the search platform without moving out of the dialer.

 Microsoft seems to be vying for more power on the Android ecosystem, already launching a sleek email client called Send, the Translator app, and Arrow Launcher on the platform.
-The dialer is another step in bringing a collection of basic apps to Android, similar to Facebook Home‘s attempt to change the Android ecosystem to all social apps.
+The dialer is another step in bringing a collection of basic apps to Android, similar to Facebook Home‘s attempt to change the

 It will apparently launch on Android in December, with a public beta in November to get people involved.
 For Windows 10 Mobile and Windows Phone 8.1 owners, you will have to wait until 2016 before getting the dialer, according to the report.